 Once a vacancy posting is authorized, the responsible administrator/manager (or their designee) will enter the vacancy description into the online recruitment system (LEO).
 Prior to officially posting a vacancy, the description should be reviewed with members of the recruitment committee to assist the responsible administrator/manager in finalizing the job description for each position.
 Faculty vacancies in particular should be reviewed with the recruitment committee faculty members familiar with the discipline prior to the instructional Dean finalizing the description in LEO.
-Each notice of vacancy job description must clearly differentiate between essential functions and other functions of the job and the statement of minimum qualifications must correspond to classification descriptions (classified positions) and institutional standards (faculty and management positions).
+Each notice of vacancy job description must clearly differentiate between essential functions and other duties as assigned.
+The statement of minimum qualifications must correspond to classification descriptions (classified positions) and institutional standards (faculty and management positions).

 The responsible administrator/manager, in consultation with the Executive Dean or Vice President to whom the administrator/manager reports, will work with the recruitment committee members and the HR Analyst to establish guidelines for each recruitment process.
 These consultations shall include guidance and decisions about how many finalist candidates are to be referred to the responsible administrator/manager for comprehensive reference checks at the end of the recruitment assessment processes.
 The final job description and supplemental questionnaire (if used) must be included and submitted via LEO to College Human Resources for review prior to officially posting each vacancy.
 The HR analyst will notify the responsible administrator/manager as soon as the posting has been finalized and activated in the online recruitment system.
 The role of the HR analyst will be to actively facilitate and support the responsible administrator/manager and recruitment committee throughout the recruitment process.